State of Mind Customs Responsive Website

 Overall, users were very satisfied with the photos and text on the website and the way the content was organized.
 Users found the site easy to navigate and intuitive.
 They liked that the content was concise, yet gave them the information they needed.
 Users appreciated the level of detail that went into the Services, Process, and About pages, since they felt that gave them the information they needed to contact the shop.
 Two users even mentioned that the Services page made them think about returning to the shop to have more work done.
 On the Projects page, users liked how the photos showed the full timeline of the project from the beginning to the end, the brief history of the project, and the customer quote.

 While referencing my affinity map, I revised the wireframes once again.
 On the Home page, I added buttons below each quote so the user could view the quoted person's restoration project.
 With the owner's permission, I rephrased “Parts Restoration” to “Parts.”
 On the Services page, I worked with the owners to add new text about the shop's custom fabricated parts.
 Finally, I moved "About" to the top of the navigation menu.
-I created a new prototype in Figma from the revised wireframes for further user testing.
+I created a new prototype in Figma from the revised wireframes.

 You can interact with the high-fidelity Figma prototype here or watch the video below.